mobify/mobifyjs/www/docs/understanding-konf.md

         return $('body');
     }

-When called, these functions will be passed an argument that is conventionally named `context`.
+When called, these functions are passed an argument that is conventionally named `context`.
 Using this argument is optional, but it enables additional functionality: